parsley42/ruby-awstools/README.md

 to be retrieved from the central YAML file, CloudFormation template outputs, DNS, etc.

+### Parameters

+`ruby-awstools` is largely based on yaml templates, and many of these templates take parameters for various options.
+Since different templates may have different parameters, these parameters aren't passed as method arguments but rather stored as a ConfigManager parameter, and expanded in the template through the
+${@param(:default)} construct.

+#### Standard Parameters

+A number of parameters are standardized and get special treatment by the library:
+* name, cname - DNS names; these will have the configured DNSDomain appended unless it's already present.
+(See RAWSTools::Route53#normalize\_name\_parameters)
+* iname - Reserved parameter for instance name; this is automatically generated by the library and used when setting the "Name" tag on created instances.
+It gets set to the 'name' parameter after removing the configured DNSBase suffix.
+  (See RAWSTools::Route53#normalize\_name\_parameters)

 ### Template String Expansion

 `ruby-awstools` is heavily template based, reading in YAML data structures